The Seljuk Han of Anatolia

 DATE

-The inscriptions over the hall door and over the courtyard door are now lost, so
+The inscriptions over the main and courtyard doors are now illegible, so dating

-dating is estimated by comparison with the Sultan Han Aksaray, which probably
+is estimated by comparison with the Sultan Han Aksaray, which probably preceded

 REIGN OF